iBiziness/iBusiness.sa/_projects/concept-5.md

 work-presentation-3-image-alt: The Second Part

 # Progress
-research: 90
+research: 100
-design: 80
+design: 100
-development: 85
+development: 100

 # Latest (Add these part if you want it to show on latest works)
 latest: true
 latest-thumbnail: http://placehold.it/500x500
-latest-thumbnail-alt: Concept 5
+latest-thumbnail-alt: Expressions
 ---